wand3/XTestBot/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Interactions**: Test and make interactions such as Like, unlike, retweet, unretweet, and Comment can also be customized further.
+👉 **Interactions**: Test and make interactions such as Scroll, Like, unlike, retweet, unretweet, and Comment can also be customized further.

 👉 **Post**: Test and make text and image tweets or a combination of both